LeeMorinUCF/QMB6358F20/demo_15_numerical_methods/README.md

 ### The solution

-Let's consider Newton-Raphson method, inspired by Newton's method for finding roots, with due credit given to Joseph Raphson.
+Now consider Newton-Raphson method for optimization.
 The idea behind this algorithm is the same as that for finding roots: calculate a second-order approximation to the function at the current point and then solve this approximation for its optimum.